Mark Leach's project involves meta analysis ("high-level

 The Chemical Thesaurus database engine also drives much of the Chemistry Tutorials & Drills web site.

-For design and organisational reasons, The Chemical Thesaurus reaction chemistry database is found under www.chemthes.com, Chemistry Tutorials & Drills under www.chemistry-drills.com and the chemogenesis web book uses the www.meta-synthesis.com domain.
+For design and organisational reasons, The Chemical Thesaurus reaction chemistry database is found under www.chemthes.com, Chemistry Tutorials & Drills under www.chemistry-drills.com and the chemogenesis web book is found within the www.meta-synthesis.com domain.
 All these domains are owned by meta-synthesis.

 Q: Are The Chemical Thesaurus and the Chemogenesis web book finished?